Skip to main content

 Associate Director, Finance & Administration

-Sara grew up in Escalon among grape vineyards, however, has been a fan of almonds since birth as her grandfather was an almond grower in Ripon.
-She now resides in Manteca with her husband, son and daughter who you can find either on the baseball or soccer fields.
+Sara Geer is the associate director of finance and administration for the Almond Board of California, leading the team overseeing the day-to-day accounting, administration and logistics functions at ABC.
+Sara brought vast overall accounting experience to the Almond Board.
+Previously, she working in local governmental and public accounting, specializing in political reporting, general and fund accounting, taxes and auditing.
+Sara grew up in Escalon among grape vineyards, but she’s been a fan of almonds since birth as her grandfather was an almond grower in Ripon.
+She now lives in Manteca with her husband, son and daughter who you can find on either the baseball or soccer fields.

 bio